What risks will the new ‘Flexible Furlough Scheme’ pose to businesses?

 We doubt that HMRC will penalise employers for genuine recording errors but employers who fail to plan ahead on how to implement, measure and record flexible furlough could find the amended CJRS costs them dear.

-For specialist advice in any of our areas of law, please email your enquiry to us, or call us on 0808 168 5550.
+For specialist advice in any of our areas of law, please email your enquiry to us.

 All advice is correct at time of publication.